bertod/ddp_project/README.md

 and a graph representation are computed.

-The project is implemented to work with DBLP https://dblp.uni-trier.de/ as source of data, but the code allows to easily add new Scrapers and Parsers in order extend its funcionalities to new data sources.
+The project is implemented to work with DBLP https://dblp.uni-trier.de/ as source of data, but the code allows to easily add new Scrapers and Parsers in order extend its functionalities to new data sources.

-In the proposal we mentioned also an interactive Web Page where the user could filter data based on its preferencies, but we didn't managed to implement it due to lack of time.
+In the proposal we mentioned also an interactive Web Page where the user could filter data based on its preferences, but we didn't managed to implement it due to lack of time.
+Therefore at this step, the project can be run through Command Line Interface, as explained in the next paragraph.

 ## Usage